tuanminh25/os/README.md

 # FLOW OS
 An x86 operating system project designed for QEMU emulation (for now).
 This personal project represents my development journey in OS internals, built from scratch to understand low-level system operations.

+It is not a production graded product so chill out.
+Just an entry learning step stone to os

 Project Goals: